zaykoK/hydrus-react/README.md

 In the settings page you have to point to your client API address (by default http://127.0.0.1:45869 ) add your access key (you can copy it from under *services/review services/client api*).

 ## Transcode support
 Hydrus-react supports usage of smaller file transcodes.
 It's done using separate local file service and a namespace.
-It allows users to use transcode large videos/images etc. into smaller "web-friendly" versions which will help with page load speed and responsivness.
+It allows users to have smaller "web friendly" versions of large videos and images, which helps with page load speed and responsivness.
+Whenever a large zoom happens transcoded version will be replaced by original.

+### Automated tool
+Automated script is available under [http://github.com/zaykok/hydrus-transcode](http://github.com/zaykok/hydrus-transcode).
+Check for more details.

+### Manual way - Guideline
+Below is older explanation of what transcoding does and how to set it up manually.
+I recommend trying out the script above.

 ### How to use
 Information below is more of a recommendation on how to use this feature, based on my own usage.
 The way it actually works allows for more specific/creative ways of replacing what file gets loaded and how.
 This is just a basic use case I came up with.